renovate-bot/khulnasoft-lab-_-vulx/docs/docs/coverage/os/photon.md

 See [here](../../scanner/vulnerability.md#data-sources).

 ### Fixed Version
-Trivy takes fixed versions from [Photon CVE metadata][metadata].
+Vul takes fixed versions from [Photon CVE metadata][metadata].

 ### Severity
-Trivy determines the severity of vulnerabilities based on the CVSSv3 score provided by Photon OS.
+Vul determines the severity of vulnerabilities based on the CVSSv3 score provided by Photon OS.
 See [here](../../scanner/vulnerability.md#severity-selection) for the conversion table from CVSS score to severity.

 ### Status
-Trivy supports the following [vulnerability statuses] for Photon OS.
+Vul supports the following [vulnerability statuses] for Photon OS.

 |       Status        | Supported |
 | :-----------------: | :-------: |